JoeJiang3936/Databricks/README.rst

 Gene Sequencing Explained
 =============

+genome
+  In the fields of molecular biology and genetics, a genome is the genetic material of an organism.
+It consists of DNA (or RNA in RNA viruses).
+The genome includes both the genes (the coding regions) and the noncoding DNA,[1] as well as mitochondrial DNA[2] and chloroplast DNA.
+The study of the genome is called genomics.

+genome sequence
+  A genome sequence is the complete list of the nucleotides (A, C, G, and T for DNA genomes) that make up all the chromosomes of an individual or a species.
+Within a species, the vast majority of nucleotides are identical between individuals, but sequencing multiple individuals is necessary to understand the genetic diversity.

 * Genes are incredibly complicated
 * Sequencing high level is
 * Really short explanation of the biochemical tie-in
 * Result is huge files and huge processing time, which we believe we can alleviate with our distributed computing approach